realmatterio/PQC-2035/README.md

 ```

 This diagram shows Besu nodes communicating securely over OpenVPN tunnels, with PQC algorithms (e.g., ML-KEM and ML-DSA) ensuring quantum resistance.
 ICC OpenSSL is an OpenSSL extension supporting PQC internet workflow.
 ICCHSM provides PQC multi-signature capabilities for securing root hashes, transactions and smart contracts.

 ### 3.2 PQC Blockchain Structure

-Here’s the updated and rewritten version of **Section 3.2 PQC Blockchain Structure** in **GitHub-flavored Markdown**, reflecting the architecture you defined (Application, Validator, and Miner nodes, event logs, and future roles like PQC-CA and QKD):

----

-### 3.2 PQC Blockchain Structure

 The PQC Blockchain is designed with quantum-safe mechanisms at both the **communication** and **operational** layers.
 The architecture has been evaluated and validated within the Sandbox environment “**PQC/2035**”.
 Each node type—Application, Validator, and Miner—has distinct roles in securing and maintaining the blockchain.